naruto716/chatgptheaderextension/README.md

 # ChatGPT Account Sharing Bypass

 This Chrome extension allows you to bypass OpenAI's account sharing detection when using ChatGPT.
 It achieves this by modifying specific request headers sent to the ChatGPT API, making it appear as if requests are coming from a single, unique user.
+In addition, the extension can route traffic through a proxy (using a PAC script) for selected domains such as chatgpt.com and whatismyip.com.

-## How it Works
+## How It Works

-The extension utilizes the `declarativeNetRequest` API to intercept and modify outgoing requests to the ChatGPT backend.
-Specifically, it targets requests made to the `/backend-api/conversation` endpoint.
+The extension modifies outgoing requests to the ChatGPT backend by updating headers using the `webRequest` API (Manifest V2, deprecated yet usable, for better proxy support).

-The following headers are modified:

-*   **`oai-device-id`**: Set to a static, unique UUID (`9b651939-97c7-43fe-9aec-80960cb88ff3`).
-This prevents OpenAI from identifying multiple users based on different device IDs.
-*   **`oai-language`**: Set to `en-US`.
-This ensures consistent language settings across all users sharing the account.
-*   **`User-Agent`**: Set to a common User-Agent string (`Mozilla/5.0 (Macintosh; Intel Mac OS X 10_15_7) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/132.0.0.0 Safari/537.36`).
-This makes it harder for OpenAI to differentiate users based on browser or device information.

-These modifications are defined in the `rules.json` file:
+In parallel, the extension leverages proxy settings with a PAC (Proxy Auto-Config) script to route requests for certain domains (e.g., `chatgpt.com` and `whatismyip.com`) through a custom proxy server.
+The proxy settings—IP, port, username, and password—can all be configured via the popup interface.

 ## Installation